How to apply for adaptations to your home, grants and financial help

 What is an adaptation?

-If you are disabled, there may be physical barriers that make it difficult for you to carry out ordinary day to day activities.
+If you're disabled, there may be physical barriers that make it difficult for you to carry out ordinary day to day activities.
 An adaptation to your home will enable you to move around your home and access and use its facilties more easily.
 An adaptation will also make it easier for your carers to look after you.

 Typical adaptations include:

-- Stair lifts and through floor lifts
+- stair lifts and through floor lifts

-- Ramps, rails and step lifts
+- ramps, rails and step lifts

-- Door widening for wheelchair access
+- door widening for wheelchair access

-- Adapting kitchens by providing low level units
+- adapting kitchens by providing low level units

-- Level access showers and other bathroom alterations
+- level access showers and other bathroom alterations

-- Improving heating
+- improving heating

 In some cases, only minor alterations are needed, for example grab rails, hand rails or lever taps.
 You should request this when you first request an assessment by an occupational therapist.